Rotavirus causes vomiting and diarrhoea, and can be very serious. Learn what to do about rotavirus and how to stop it spreading.

 Adults can catch rotavirus, but most will have no symptoms.

 For more information and when to see a doctor, visit the page on Viral gastroenteritis on the Kidshealth website.

-Rotavirus vaccine is an oral (taken by mouth) vaccine available free in New Zealand for babies at their 6 week, 3 month and 5 month immunisations.
+Rotavirus vaccine is an oral (taken by mouth) vaccine available free for babies in New Zealand.
+Rotarix is given as two doses, at the 6 week and 3 month immunisation visits.

-The first dose of three must be received before 15 weeks of age.
+The first dose of the vaccine must be received before 15 weeks of age.

 Making a decision about immunisation